awsdocs/amazon-vpc-user-guide/doc_source/vpce-gateway.md

 1. Attach an *endpoint policy* to your endpoint that allows access to some or all of the service to which you're connecting\.
 For more information, see [Using VPC Endpoint Policies](vpc-endpoints-access.md#vpc-endpoint-policies)\.

-1. Specify one or more route tables to control the routing of traffic between your VPC and the other service\.
-Subnets that use these route tables have access to the endpoint, and traffic from instances in these subnets to the service is then routed through the endpoint\.
+1. Specify one or more route tables in which to create routes to the service\.
+Route tables control the routing of traffic between your VPC and the other service\.
+Each subnet that's associated with one of these route tables has access to the endpoint, and traffic from instances in these subnets to the service is then routed through the endpoint\.

 In the following diagram, instances in subnet 2 can access Amazon S3 through the gateway endpoint\.